logicalmechanism/distributed_representation/README.md

 The balances of the smart contracts and wallets can be viewed with `./all_balances.sh`.
 The `get_pkh.sh` script can be used to find the pkh of an addressed passed as a variable.
 The `trade_token.sh` script can be used to send tokens around if the wallets need to be cleaned up.

+# Using The DAO

+This proof-of-concept using a two-teir system where the upper tier is controlled by the multisig DAO and the lower teir is controlled by contributors delegating their Lovelace to the DAO.

 ## Data Contract

 Inside the `dao` folder are all the scripts for updating the mutlisig and data.
-The scripts update the data from the `data/dao/update-dao-datum.json` file so any changes will need to made to that file for dao data updates.
+The scripts update the data from the `data/dao/update-dao-datum.json` file so any changes will need to made to that file for DAO data updates.
 This is also the file that the `complete_build.sh` file updates at compile time.

-Use the `starter` wallet and create the dao UTxO.
+Use the `starter` wallet and create the DAO UTxO.

 ```bash
 ./01_createDAOUTxO.sh